TerrainBento/terrainbento/docs/index.rst

 with one, two, or three differences from the base mode.

 Finally, a
-:py:class:`~terrainbento.model_template.ModelTemplate` provides an skeleton of a model made with the main base class that can be used to create your own terrainbento model.
+:py:class:`~terrainbento.model_template.model_template.ModelTemplate` provides an skeleton of a model made with the main base class that can be used to create your own terrainbento model.